Keaanm/ChatPDF/README.md

 4. **Clerk Authentication**: Implement Clerk for secure and user-friendly authentication and account management.

-5. **OpenAI API Key**: Obtain an API key for OpenAI's LLM and add it to your application configuration.
+5. **Stripe Configuration**: Configure Stripe integration by adding your Stripe API keys and setting up your payment processing logic.

-6. **Start Chatting**: Launch your Q&A PDF Chat application:
+6. **Start Chatting**: Launch your ChatPDF application:

    ```bash
    npm run dev